Social care – Government action

 - From March 2020, the UK Government has introduced a number of funding and policy measures to support the social care sector in responding to the coronavirus (COVID-19) pandemic.

 - In March 2020, the UK Parliament passed the Coronavirus Act 2020, temporarily relaxing legal duties around adult social care in England and Wales, and children’s care in England.
 Modifications to children’s care delivery expired in September 2020 and the Care Act easements expired in July 2021.

 - In April 2017, the Children and Social Work Act 2017 introduced changes to local authority duties on ‘looked after’ children, local safeguarding arrangements, and the regulation of children’s social workers.

 Welsh Government actions

 Social care is devolved to the Welsh Government.

-- In April 2020, the Welsh Government announced £40 million funding to support the adult social care sector to meet the additional costs of the pandemic, including basic PPE, food and staff costs.
+- In April 2020, the Welsh Government announced £40 million funding to support the adult social care sector to meet the additional costs of the pandemic.